 “He said, “If you will listen carefully to the voice of the Lord your God and do what is right in his sight, obeying his commands and keeping all his decrees, then I will not make you suffer any of the diseases I sent on the Egyptians; for I am the Lord who heals you.”
 (Exodus 15:26).

-RETURN TO CREATION PURPOSE
+RETURN TO YOUR PURPOSE OF BEING CREATED

 Jesus wants to restore, heal, reformat, reshape and reconcile us to our creation purpose: to represent God, the divine, the good; uplifting, positive and fruitful.
 Worshippers who have been worshipping to encounter a divine phenomenon have not yet realized their own divine-expressing purpose in God.
 They wait and beg for a miracle from above.
 They don’t realize the miracle is Christ, that He will come to dwell in us, and do so by the miracle of His living and doing right in us.